 Payment of the US $65.00 application fee (domestic applicants) or US $75 application fee (international applicants) using a credit card is required before the online application can be submitted.

-Three letters of reference from academics who have taught or worked directly with the applicant.
+- Three letters of reference from individuals who have taught or worked directly with the applicant.

 - An essay that addresses professional goals and motivation for pursuing the degree, suitability for the program, career goals following the degree, and the policy specialty the applicant would pursue within the Program

 - TOEFL scores (if the student is not a native English speaker)